hellflame/argparse/README.md

 1. failed to add subcommand
 2. failed to add argument entry, `Strings`, `Flag`, etc.

-Those failures is not allowed, and you will notice when you develop your program.
+Those failures is not allowed, and you will notice when you test your program.
 The rest errors will be returned in `Parse`, which you should be able to tell users what to do.

 ## [Examples](examples)